-- Project Management: this is a one semester course (classroom-based) which is intended for persons employed in the construction industry.
+- Project Management: This is a one-semester (classroom-based) course intended for people employed in the construction industry.
 It aims to expose participants to the managerial aspects of the construction industry and is designed to give an introduction to the Project Delivery System.

 Cayman Code Academy utilises the proven curriculum of Code Fellows, an internationally recognised coding school to offer full-time remote classes with the help of Cayman Enterprise City.
 Access classes virtually, and interact in real-time with the instructional team.
 The programme is available to those with little or no experience of the world of programming, and it allows those with some level of programming experience to advance in their field.
 For more information visit the Cayman Code Academy website www.caymancodeacademy.com or email: firstname.lastname@example.org.

 UCCI offers a one-year full time Computer Technician Certificate that introduces students to the fundamentals of computer hardware and software, mobile devices, security and networking concepts, and the responsibility of an IT professional.
 The latest curriculum includes mobile devices, Linux, as well as expanded information about Microsoft Windows operating systems, security, networking and troubleshooting.

 If you are looking to make scuba diving your career, then you will have to become a PADI Dive Master before you can take the PADI Dive Instructor training course.
 Go Pro Diving offers all levels of dive training up to Master Scuba Diver Trainer (MSDT) and they regularly work with the Fire Department, UCCI and CIFEC.
 For more information call Ash on (345) 925 9092 or see their website www.goprocayman.com.